 Trinity Presbyterian Church continues on in the careworn structure.
 The congregation’s website aptly describes its plight.
 “Lacking endowment and wealth…able to pay its pastor only a half-time salary, and dependent on volunteers, Trinity—like the varied immigrant populations that have lived in its neighborhood over the years—is a community bound together in a common struggle, searching for hope of a new life in the midst of doubt and material weakness.”

-That material weakness is evident in the façade of S. A. Warner’s time-weary 1886 Mizpah Chapel.
+That material weakness is evident in the façade of Samuel A. Warner’s time-weary 1886 Mizpah Chapel.
 Amazingly the unbroken history of Trinity Presbyterian continues in a charming relic of days when a mission was necessary in the depraved section.

 photographs taken by the author